|Welcome to Brother Bill's Helping Hand

 A very important aspect of Brother Bill's Helping Hand is the realization of how much the staff and volunteers learn from the neighbors served.
 West Dallas is a community of caring people, willing to share whatever they might have.
 A large majority of our Brother Bill's Helping Hand neighbors are strong in their faith and committed members of their community.
 Their physical needs may be great, but their faith in the Lord is an inspiration to all.

 The majority of operational funding for Brother Bill's Helping Hand comes from individuals; the balance comes from foundations, corporations, and churches.
-Brother Bill's Helping Hand is led by a Board of Trustees, the Executive Director and a staff of ten, with a host of volunteers teaching classes, working in the free Grocery Store, leading children’s programs, and helping the staff maintain the facility.
-Our Women’s Council acts as a support organization for all that Brother Bill's Helping Hand does for the community it serves.
+Brother Bill's Helping Hand is led by a Board of Trustees, the Executive Director and a staff of eleven.
+A host of volunteers teach classes, work in the free Grocery Store, lead children’s programs, and help the staff maintain the facility.
+Our Women’s Council acts as a support organization for all Brother Bill's Helping Hand does in the community of West Dallas.

-Bruce Graham, Walker Harman, Dr. LeAnn Kridelbaugh, Felicia Matthews, Bill McCann,
+Bruce Graham, Dr. LeAnn Kridelbaugh, Jeff McBrayer, Aimee McClanahan,